-A lot of people wonder how long does it take to write a song, and the answer might surprise you.
-A lot of the best songs a written in well under an hour.
-For example, Paul McCartney wrote Let it Be in his sleep.
+A lot of people wonder how long does it take to write a song, and the answer might surprise you!
+A lot of the best songs a written in well under an hour....
+And some songs were even written while asleep!

 Of course, plenty of songs take longer.